 What happens to the few applications I still receive from overseas-based junior investment bankers?
 Unfortunately, I now have to turn them down 100% of the time, because banks just aren’t interested in them.

-As recently as 18 months ago, banks would still interview young foreign candidates, only to then discover how hard it was to secure Employment Passes (EPs) for them.
-Now banks have stopped even bothering to interview foreigners for investment-banking jobs, let alone applying for EP for them.
+As recently as two years ago, banks would still interview young foreign candidates, only to then discover how hard it was to secure Employment Passes (EPs) for them.
+Now banks have stopped even bothering to interview foreigners for investment-banking jobs, let alone apply for EPs for them.

 As a result of all this (young Singaporeans losing interest in IB, higher junior turnover at banks, and a lack of 20-something foreign talent), I’m seeing more analyst and associate positions remaining unfulfilled at banks for longer periods of time.
 It’s a tricky job market.

 Geraldine Chia (a pseudonym) works for a boutique headhunting firm in Singapore.